CMartinETH/GESS-Simus/README.md

 ## Results

 The code definitely works and delivers similar results to the paper of Dirk Helbing et al., therefore the further tests on the real world case were done.<br>
-Our real world case shows
+The real world problem shows that the model is accurate, but depends strongly on the boundary conditions. <br>
 These tests also show the effect of the visibility on the outcome.
 It has the largest effect on the system.
 The type of emerging way system depends upon the chosen visibility (sigma).

-(What are the answers to the above questions that you expect to find before starting your research?)

 ## References

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)
+Dirk Helbing, Joachim Keltsch & Péter Molnàr. <br> Modelling the evolution of human trail systems. <br>
+Macmillan Publishers Ltd, Nature, 1997.

 ## Research Methods